pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 ### Configure OIDC between Pulumi and AWS

 Refer to the [Configuring OpenID Connect for AWS Guide](https://www.pulumi.com/docs/pulumi-cloud/oidc/aws/) for the step-by-step process on how to do this.

-You can alternatively define your AWS region as an environment variable in your environment file:
+Note that when adding your configuration to your environment file, you can also define your AWS region in the `environmentVariables` section:

 ```yaml
 values: